meagbenyegah/vfx-calculator/README.md

 ## 🆘 Support

 For questions or issues:
-1. Check the frontend documentation in `ClientApp/README.md`
+1. Review the API documentation above
-2. Review the API documentation
+2. Check the source code documentation
 3. Create an issue in the repository